Hopkins Race & Equity Initiative

 About the Hopkins Race & Equity Initiative

 The Hopkins Race and Equity Initiative (HREI) is a collaborative effort creating opportunities to increase awareness and understanding of race, equity and diversity and promoting a sense of community that welcomes and values all residents.
-Members include:
+Partnering organizations include:

 - The City of Hopkins